Yes, writers fear the rise of AI writing tools, such as ChatGPT, Bing Copilot, and Google Gemini, which threatens to automate and devalue their work.

 Some might say copying or stealing because it seems that ChatGPT or OpenAI did not seek any permission to copy a lot of its data.

-But even now, the data for its free version is still only valid up until 2021.
+But even now, the data for its free version is not up to date.

 It also collects data from publishers with implied agreement because it has always been possible to block Google crawlers and bots.
-But most publishers agree, so their content can appear in Google Search.
+However, most publishers agree that their content should appear in Google Search.

-This is a huge advantage for Google Bard because it’s possible to find up-to-date results for research.
+This is a huge advantage for Google Gemini because it’s possible to find up-to-date research results.

 Another big advantage is that you can use URL links in prompts to access information directly and instantly from the web.

-One other thing I like about Google Bard is its writing tone and style.
+Another thing I like about Gemini is its tone of writing and style.
 It’s far less flowery and repetitive than other tools.

 It’s matter-of-fact, clear, concise, and, above all, usually helpful.